Two-stage least squares with treatment-covariate interactions for treatment effect heterogeneity: Introduction

+Second, assuming that the covariate vector has dimension $K$ and includes a constant term, we show that the linear IV-covariate interactions condition holds only if the IV propensity score takes at most $K$ distinct values.
+As a result, without additional assumptions on the IV assignment mechanism, this condition is difficult to satisfy beyond two special cases: (a) the covariates are categorical with $K$ levels, or (b) the IV is randomly assigned.

+Together, these two findings underscore the difficulty of interpreting regression coefficients from specifications with treatment-covariate interactions when (i) covariates are continuous, and (ii) the IV is not unconditionally randomized, in the absence of correct specification of the outcome model.
+This cautions against the inclusion of treatment-covariate interactions in \tsls\ specifications, extending the discussion in \citet[Section 3.2]{chen2025potential} to the IV setting.

-Our contributions are threefold.
-First, we show that the interacted \tslss with centered covariates is consistent for estimating the LATE if either of the following conditions holds: \begin{enumerate}[(i)] \item \condiv; \item \condo. \end{enumerate} In particular, condition \eqref{item:intro_iv} is satisfied if either (ia) the covariates are categorical or (ib) the IV is randomly assigned.
-In contrast, existing \tslss procedures with an additive second stage only recover weighted averages of the conditional LATEs that generally differ from the LATE \citep{angrist1995two, sloczynski2022not, blandhol2022tsls}.
-This illustrates an advantage of including treatment-covariate interactions in the second stage.
+Third, as an application of our theory, we show that the interacted \tsls\ with demeaned covariates recovers the LATE as a single coefficient under the linear IV-covariate interactions condition.
+In contrast, existing \tsls\ procedures with an additive second stage only recover weighted averages of the conditional LATEs that generally differ from the LATE \citep{angrist1995two, kolesar2013estimation, sloczynski2022not, blandhol2022tsls}.

-Second, define {\it \ste} as the variation in individual treatment effects that can be explained by covariates \citep{heckman1997making, djebbari2008heterogeneous}.
-We show that the coefficients of the treatment-covariate interactions from the \itss are consistent for estimating the {\ste} among compliers if either condition \eqref{item:intro_iv} or condition \eqref{item:intro_po} holds.
-Furthermore, we connect the \tslss estimator with the weighting perspective in \cite{abadie2003semiparametric}, and establish the necessity of condition \eqref{item:intro_iv} in the absence of additional assumptions on the outcome model.
-The results extend the literature on the connection between regression and weighting for estimating the average treatment effect and LATE \citep{kline2011oaxaca, chattopadhyay2023implied, chattopadhyay2024lmw, sloczynski2025abadie, frolich2007nonparametric}.

-Third, to remedy the possible biases when neither condition \eqref{item:intro_iv} nor condition \eqref{item:intro_po} holds, we propose stratifying based on the estimated propensity score of the IV and using the stratum dummies as the new covariates to fit the \its.
-While propensity score stratification is standard for estimating the average treatment effect \citep{rosenbaum1983central} and LATE \citep{cheng2018understanding, pashley2024improving}, we highlight its value in approximating treatment effect heterogeneity with respect to the IV propensity score.
+To further inform practice, we extend our theory to specifications that include interactions between the treatment and only a subset of covariates; see \cite{resnjanskij2024can} for a recent application.
+See also \cite{hirano2001estimation} and \cite{hainmueller2019much} for applications of the partially interacted regression in the ordinary least squares (\ols) setting.